alex-snd/TRecover/README.md

 </p>

-## Goal of the project here
+## 🚀 Goal of the project
-about research and big enough model to solve "name" problem
+The main goal of the project is to study the possibility of using Transformer neural network to “read” meaningful text in columns that can be compiled for a [Running Key Cipher](https://en.wikipedia.org/wiki/Running_key_cipher).
+You can read more about the problem [here].

+In addition, the second rather fun 😅 goal is to train a large enough model so that it can handle the case described below.<br>
+Let there be an original sentence:

+>Hello, my name is ***Zendaya*** Maree Stoermer Coleman but you can just call me ***Zendaya***.

+The columns for this sentence will be compiled in such a way that the last seven contain from ten to thirteen letters of the English alphabet, and all the others from two to five.
+Thus, the last seven characters will be much harder to "read" compared to the rest.
+However, we can guess from the meaning of the sentence that this is the name ***Zendaya***.

+In other words, the goal is also to train a model that can understand and correctly “read” the last word.

-## 👀 Usage
+## 👀 Demo
-demo (huggingface gif), installation, docker🐳 online, docker local (pull, build),
+demo (huggingface gif), docker🐳 online, docker local (pull, build),

+## ⚙ Installation
+trecover up command

+## 🗃️ Data

 ## 💪 Train
 About data (download, create custom), colab badge [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/alex-snd/TRecover/blob/master/notebooks/TRecover-train-alone.ipynb)

+## ✔️ Related work
+what was done, tech stack

 ## 🤝 Contributing